lucaferrari77/Fabric_Lakehouse_SoftDelete_Restore/Restore/Restore a File-Folder-Table.md

 # How to restore a dropped file/folder/table in a MS Fabric Lakehouse

-In case you need to restore a file dropped less than 7 days ago, you can use this approach.
+In case you need to restore a file, folder or a table dropped less than 7 days ago, you can use this approach.

 1. If not available, install the Az.Storage module: [Install-Module](https://learn.microsoft.com/en-us/powershell/module/az.tools.installer/install-azmodule?view=aztools) Az.Storage -Repository PSGallery.
 2. Connect to your Azure environment using the [Connect-AzAccount](https://learn.microsoft.com/en-us/powershell/module/az.accounts/connect-azaccount?view=azps-12.3.0) and the proper account when required.